astral-sh/uv/docs/concepts/resolution.md

 If multiple overrides are provided for the same package, they must be differentiated with [markers](#platform-markers).
 If a package has a dependency with a marker, it is replaced unconditionally when using overrides — it does not matter if the marker evaluates to true or false.

+## Lower bounds

+By default, `uv add` adds lower bounds to the added dependencies and `uv` in project mode warns when direct dependencies don't have lower bound.
+Lower bounds are not important in the "happy path", but they are important for cases with dependency conflicts.
+Say you have an application that requires two packages, and they have conflicting dependencies.
+The resolver tries all combination of versions of those two packages between their bounds and if all of them still conflict, we report an error you can fix.
+But if there are no lower bounds, we will backtrack down to the lowest version, often failing because either the old version only has a source distribution that fails to build, or we install a very old version that doesn't depend on the conflicting dependency, but also doesn't work with your code.

+For library authors, it's important to declare the lowest version for each dependency that your library works with, and to test them with `--resolution lowest` or `resolution lowest-direct` as explain [above](#resolution-strategy).
+Otherwise, a user may have other constraints that install too low versions and your library does not work.

 ## Reproducible resolutions